Skip to main content

 Starting work without a NINO

-If you are over 16 and do not yet have a NINO (including if you have come to the UK to work from abroad), you can still look for and start work, but you must then apply for a NINO immediately.
+If you are over 16 and do not yet have a NINO (including if you have come to the UK to work from abroad), you can look for and start work, but you must then apply for a NINO immediately.

 Employed

-You can still start employed work in the UK without a NINO provided you can prove your right to work in the UK.
+You can start employed work in the UK without a NINO provided you can prove your right to work in the UK.
 You should tell your employer that you have applied for a NINO and then give it to them when you have received it.
 There is no time limit.

-You should also complete the Starter Checklist so that your employer can add you onto the payroll.
+You should complete the Starter Checklist so that your employer can add you onto the payroll.
 If you do not have a NINO, you should leave the NINO box blank.

 Once you have your NINO, you should give this to your employer as soon as possible.
 Your employer will send this to HMRC via their payroll submission.
 HMRC should then be able to match up the tax and NIC that you have already paid via the payroll with your new NINO.